HIV/AIDS and Adolescent Health Advocate

-There is a strong emphasis and high priority on learning and speaking the local language (Sesotho).
-Volunteers will be more successful in community integration the more frequently they use local language skills.
+There is a strong emphasis on learning and speaking the local language (Sesotho) spoken throughout the country.
+Volunteers will be more successful in community integration the more frequently they use their language skills.

 Trainees must demonstrate at least an Intermediate-Low level oral proficiency in Sesotho language after 11 weeks of language training.

-Do note that there are few communities primarily in the south of the country where two other languages are commonly used (isiXhosa and Sephuthi).
-For Volunteers who are placed here basic communicative language skills will be provided during PST as well.
+Please note that there are a few communities primarily in the south of the country where two other languages are commonly used (isiXhosa and Sephuthi).
+For Volunteers living in these communities, basic communicative language skills will be provided during PST as well.

-During the 11 weeks of pre-service training, Volunteers stay with host families.
-At their permanent sites, the majority of Volunteers live in a family compound near the health facility or organization.
-The houses may be one- or two- roomed, thatched or corrugated iron roofed buildings made of stone, brick, or cement blocks (couples will have a two-roomed house).
-The Volunteer should expect to use an outdoor pit latrine and fetch water from a stand pipe in their home compound or from a village pump, and use candles, lanterns, and solar-powered lamps for light.
+Volunteers in Lesotho are expected to live at the same level as their fellow community members.
+The majority of Volunteers live on a family compound.
+Your house may have one or two rooms, thatched, or corrugated iron (tin) roofed building made of mud, stone, brick, or cement blocks.
+You should expect to use an outdoor pit latrine and fetch your own water from a standpipe in your home compound or from a village pump.
+Because you will most likely be without electricity, you will use candles, lanterns, and solar lights for light.
 Volunteer houses with electricity and running water are extremely rare.

-Cell coverage varies throughout the country.
-Some Volunteer sites have great coverage and others requiring a small trek to get coverage.
-Volunteers are encouraged to bring a laptop which increases options for internet access and enables Volunteers to complete required assignments off-line and upload them later.
+Cell coverage varies throughout the country with some Volunteer communities having excellent coverage and others requiring a walk of up to half a mile to make or receive calls.
+Volunteers are strongly encouraged to bring a laptop which not only increases options for internet access, but also enables Volunteers to complete required assignments offline and upload them later.

-Lesotho has distinct seasons.
-It is freezing in winter and often snows in the mountains, while hot in the summer, therefore you need to bring warm clothing.
-The Peace Corps office will provide a propane heater for your use as well as heating allowance during the winter (Apr-Sep).
+Lesotho has distinct seasons with hot summers and cold winters.
+Winter is below freezing, and it often snows heavily in the mountains, and therefore it is essential to bring warm clothing (layering is suggested).
+The Peace Corps will provide a propane heater for your use as well as provide heating allowance during the winter (April-September).

 Serving in Lesotho